ntomsic/algorithms/report.md

 A run of the pylint linter results in a little under 4000 warnings across the entire code-base.
 Correcting these should not in any way affect the outcome of functions, but would instead improve readability, reduce dead code, and reduce the use of deprecated functions.
-[TODO: E-Joon, write the score improvement.
-Maybe link to the branch?]
+It is also important to ensure that improving the code does not interfere with the performance of all the tests.

    * Original score: 6.53/10: https://github.com/ntomsic/algorithms/tree/master
    * Commit 1: 7.04/10: https://github.com/ntomsic/algorithms/commit/f97b23418e408e352c5ba8d28616b667aa7e43ab